pingcap/blog/how-to-troubleshoot-rocksdb-write-stalls-in-tikv.md

 > **NOTE:**
 >
-> It’s normal for level 0 and level 1 SST files to not be compressed, which is in contrast to other levels that do compress SST files.
+> It's normal for level 0 and level 1 SST files to not be compressed, which is in contrast to other levels that do compress SST files.

 By default, when the count of level 0 SST files reaches 20, RocksDB will slow writes for the entire database.
 If the count of level 0 SST files reaches 36, RocksDB will stall writes for the entire database.